MTrop/DoomTools/README.md

 The EXE build and copy to `src/main/resources/shell/exe` will be skipped if the `natives.windows.dir` property is not set.
 You are better off **NOT** setting it for every build as the EXE will more than likely be built differently every time.

 Building a Windows Installer requires [Inno Setup 6.2.0](https://jrsoftware.org/isdl.php) or better, and requires that the property `inno.setup.dir` is set to Inno Setup's directory to make use of `iscc`.

 The installer target will be skipped if the `inno.setup.dir` property is not set, and the embedded JRE version of the installer will not be built if `embedded.jre.source.dir` is not set.

-### Recommended Minified JRE Setup

-The JRE added to the installer (or even just for running DoomTools) should be one made with the following command line:

-	jlink --add-modules java.desktop,jdk.crypto.ec,jdk.charsets --compress=2 --output [jredir]

-That's `java.desktop` for the required packages and `jdk.crypto.ec` to ensure it can hit secure sites for updating itself and perhaps future tools that pull resources from secure TLS Internet addresses, and `jdk.charsets` for the extended charsets.

 ### Manually Updating Your Own Installed Version via Source